e18e/e18e/docs/blog/tinyglobby-migration.md

 ![Tinyglobby migration and matching at the speed of light)](/og/tinyglobby-migration.png)

 My story with dependencies is odd.
-I started coding in JavaScript about five years ago, and over time I started to notice just how big my lockfiles were getting every time I wanted to use a new library.
+I started coding in JavaScript about six years ago, and over time I started to notice just how big my lockfiles were getting every time I wanted to use a new library.
 Most subdependencies didn't even seem related to the libraries I was using.
 I had a low-end laptop until recently, and every time this happened I'd notice just how slow installations were getting.